:tocdepth: 2

 will publish a `sensor_msgs/LaserScan `_ message to the ``/scan`` topic.
 This message has a

 *frame_id* parameter that defaults to ``bno055``.
 This frame is set up as a static link in the robot's URDF using the same name.
-The orientation of of the
+The orientation of of the broadcasted frame match with the figure above.

 .. figure:: res/laser_scan.gif